-“I felt like I had a pretty good day today,” the second-round draft pick said. “… (But) I’m sure they’re going to get it corrected and get it fixed, so I’ve got to keep bringing my A-game every day.”
+“I felt like I had a pretty good day today,” the third-round draft pick said. “… (But) I’m sure they’re going to get it corrected and get it fixed, so I’ve got to keep bringing my A-game every day.”

 Though he has yet to see any time with the starting defense this summer, Winovich’s play has been promising — on Monday, he drove an offensive tackle directly into Lions backup QB Tom Savage and knocked him over — and his effort both on and off the field has endeared him to fellow Patriots defenders.

 “He’s definitely got a high motor, that’s for sure,” veteran linebacker Dont’a Hightower said, repeating a compliment that appeared in nearly every Winovich scouting report ahead of the 2019 NFL Draft.
 “But he’s one of the guys who will work really hard, and he’s always asking questions.
 He obviously wants to do the right things all the time, and you really couldn’t ask much more for a guy who’s willing to do whatever.

 “And then with the way he does it — he acts like he’s done it for a while, and he definitely follows the lead of (John) Simon or Kyle (Van Noy) or Jamie (Collins) or whoever he’s working with.
 He does a good job of just being a sponge.”

 Patriots coach Bill Belichick tempered expectations for Winovich but said he’s excited to see how the rookie performs Thursday in New England’s preseason opener.